Clan Morrison: MacGilleMhoire clan of Lewis

-The Morrison clan centred on the Isle of Lewis derived their surname from MhicGilleMhoire, a name said to mean "son of a servant of Mary". ("Mhic" meaning son, "Gille" meaning servant and "Mhoire" meaning Mary).
+The Morrison clan centred on the Isle of Lewis derived their surname from MacGilleMhoire, a name said to mean "son of a servant of Mary". ("Mhic" meaning son, "Gille" meaning servant and "Mhoire" meaning Mary).

 In time this Gaelic surname was Anglicised as Morrison.
 The chiefs of the clan were the Morrisons of Habost and Barvas, and held the hereditary office of brieve.
 On consequence of this position the clan was also known as Clann-na Breitheamh.
 The Morisons held this office until 1613; and by the 19th century it was considered impossible to trace their descendants.

 The original spelling of the name is "Morison" with one "r", but in the early 19th century the spelling "Morrison" became popular.
 There are also alternative spellings, or septs, such as Gilmore.

 They were a numerous clan in Lewis, the population in 1861 numbered 1402, or one fifteenth of the population.
 These numbers indicate a domination of the island for many centuries.

 Besides areas around the north of the Isle of Lewis, many Morrisons traditionally live in the north-west Highlands, in the county of Sutherland around Durness (Scottish Gaelic: Diùranais), together with their traditional allies, the Clan Mackay.